-LACK OF FORMAL RECOGNITION: The guidelines that govern recognized religious and philosophical communities at Tufts University are put in place to protect your wellbeing.
-Groups that are not connected with university structures or that refuse to comply with

-- university policies should raise questions.
-Tufts' religious and philosophical communities are expected to operate in a mutually respectful and collaborative ecumenical and interfaith way. - DECEPTIVENESS OR MISINFORMATION: Mind-control groups generally do not provide clear, complete, or honest information about themselves.
+- 1. LACK OF FORMAL RECOGNITION: The guidelines that govern recognized religious and philosophical communities at Tufts University are put in place to protect your wellbeing.
+Groups that are not connected with university structures or that refuse to comply with university policies should raise questions.
+Tufts' religious and philosophical communities are expected to operate in a mutually respectful and collaborative ecumenical and interfaith way. - 2.
+DECEPTIVENESS OR MISINFORMATION: High-pressure groups generally do not provide clear, complete, or honest information about themselves.
 Their affiliations, practices, and expectations may not be fully transparent.
 They may not provide complete details about their activities, activities may turn out differently from what was publicized, and information about leadership, resources, etc. may not be clear. - 3.
-OUTREACH EXCEEDS YOUR COMFORT LEVEL: Mind-control groups generally appear very friendly and you may feel like you are instantly friends with everyone.
+OUTREACH EXCEEDS YOUR COMFORT LEVEL: High-pressure groups generally appear very friendly and you may feel like you are instantly friends with everyone.
 Their outreach may be uncomfortable in frequency, pressure, not taking "no" for an answer, or occurring in methods, times, and places that are inappropriate (e.g., residence halls).
 You may be asked or expected to recruit others to the group as your primary goal before you are really involved. - 4.
-INAPPROPRIATE ADVISING/MENTORING: Mind-control groups usually involve "advising," mentoring, or supervision that is intense and seeks to pressure and control rather than empower students.
+INAPPROPRIATE ADVISING/MENTORING: High-pressure groups usually involve "advising," mentoring, or supervision that is intense and seeks to pressure and control rather than empower students.
 Advisors may have little formal training, credentials, or experience.
 They may make you feel like you are being watched and judged.

 They may pry into your personal life for private information (sexual, financial, etc.) that can later be used to control you.
 They may seek inappropriate influence over your life, regarding dating, romance, or sexual behavior.
-They may request excessive financial contributions and jeopardize your future independence. - 5.
-ABSOLUTISM: Mind-control groups generally discourage doubts, differences of opinion, criticism, research, and exposure.
+They may request excessive financial contributions and jeopardize your future independence.

+- 5. ABSOLUTISM: High-pressure groups generally discourage doubts, differences of opinion, criticism, research, and exposure.
 They may present only one right way to think and claim to have all the answers.
 They may regard disagreement as a sign of weakness or lack of commitment.
 They may demand rigid loyalty, present issues in terms of black-and-white thinking (e.g., saved or unsaved, pure or impure, with us or against us), and suggest catastrophic consequences for difference or disobedience (such as withdrawal of relationship, or graphic descriptions of eternal suffering). - 6.
-SEPARATION: Mind-control groups may seek to separate you from your family and friends and encourage you to only be friends with and date other members of the group.
-They make seek a disproportionate amount of your time and attention so that you are not able to be involved in relationships or activities beyond the group.

-- They may disparage, discredit, or promote prejudice against people who are not members of the group or minorities. - 7.
-MAJOR CHANGES: Mind-control groups may pressure you to make major life changes, such as cutting off natural human relationships (family, friends, romantic, etc.), changing courses or your major, disregarding grades and exams, and dropping out of or taking time off from school.
+SEPARATION: High-pressure groups may seek to separate you from your family and friends and encourage you to only be friends with and date other members of the group.
+They may seek a disproportionate amount of your time and attention so that you are not able to be involved in relationships or activities beyond the group.
+They may disparage, discredit, or promote prejudice against people who are not members of the group or minorities. - 7.
+MAJOR CHANGES: High-pressure groups may pressure you to make major life changes, such as cutting off human relationships (family, friends, romantic, etc.), changing courses or your major, disregarding grades and exams, and dropping out of or taking time off from school.
 These practices are meant to destabilize your connections to your support network and make you less self-sufficient and more dependent.
 They may make it hard for you to leave easily. - 8.
-EMOTIONAL DISTRESS: Mind-control group activities may leave you feeling lower self-esteem, anxiety, depression, unworthiness, shame, fatigued, disempowered, or like you have fewer choices. - 9.
-DENIAL: Mind-control groups often deny being cults even though they are widely regarded to be.
-They often disparage people who suggest they might be cults as demonic or the enemy.
+EMOTIONAL DISTRESS: High-pressure group activities may leave you feeling lower self-esteem, anxiety, depression, unworthiness, shame, fatigued, disempowered, or like you have fewer choices. - 9.
+DENIAL: High-pressure groups often deny being so and demonize their critics.

-How to Avoid Involvement in Mind-Control Groups
+How to Avoid Involvement in High-Pressure Religious Communities and Groups with Controlling Practices